Xu-Mj/sandcat-backend/README.md

    if you need adjust some configuration, please modify the `config.yml`

 **important:** Given that our working environment may differ, should you encounter any errors during your deployment, please do let me know.
 Together, we'll work towards finding a solution.

+## Contributing

+We follow [Trunk's](https://github.com/trunk-rs/trunk.git) Contribution Guidelines.
+They are doning a great job.

+Anyone and everyone is welcome to contribute!
+Please review the CONTRIBUTING.md document for more details.
+The best way to get started is to find an open issue, and then start hacking on implementing it.
+Letting other folks know that you are working on it, and sharing progress is a great approach.
+Open pull requests early and often, and please use GitHub's draft pull request feature.

+## License

+sandcat is licensed under the terms of the MIT License.